MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 After those ~6 hours, however, I had something that actually works.
 We were introduced to [ImageMagick](https://imagemagick.org/index.php) on one of our lectures, which is a powerful command line tool for image processing.
-Being a command line tool means that it is easy to automate and thus, in collaboration with GitHub Copilot, integrated into [VS Code](https://code.visualstudio.com/) and [available for free for all students](https://education.github.com/benefits), I learned how to write PowerShell scripts on Windows to unleash ImageMagick's full potential.
+Being a command line tool means that it is easy to automate and thus, in collaboration with GitHub Copilot, integrated into VS Code and [available for free for all students](https://education.github.com/benefits), I learned how to write PowerShell scripts on Windows to unleash ImageMagick's full potential.

 First, I created a script called `compress-images.ps1` under a new `scripts` folder to resize, compress and convert all images under
 `content/post` and all its subdirectories to `.webp` by finding all files ending with `.jpg`, `.jpeg` or `.png` and applying the same
-ImageMagick command (line `13`) to each while also deleting the original image.
+ImageMagick command to each while also deleting the original image.
+It then evolved to the script below, which first converts the image losslessly, then checks if it is larger than 100kb and if this is the case, redos the conversion using the original image, replacing the initial converted image, thus producing a smaller, lossy output this time.
+If the initial conversion produces an image smaller than 100kb, it stays untouched.

 ```powershell
 # Define the directory containing the images